≡ ▼

 Lambda Formula

-This code for using L_POLYDER in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.
+This code for using POLYDER in Excel is provided under the License as part of the LAMBDA Library, but to use just this function, you may copy the following code directly into your spreadsheet.

 Code to Create Function via the Name Manager

-Name: L_POLYDER
+Name: POLYDER

 Comment: Returns the derivative of a polynomial